m-schoeman/resampled-lda/README.md

 [1] J. Sosulski, J. Kemmer, and M. Tangermann, “Improving Covariance Matrices Derived from Tiny Training Datasets for the Classification of Event-Related Potentials with Linear Discriminant Analysis”, Neuroinformatics, pp. 1–16, 2020.

 ## Reproducing the results
 To use this code and reproduce the results on Windows, you can clone the repository to your own machine.
 The Python version used is Python 3.8.8, and you can download specific versions of Python [here](https://www.python.org/downloads/).
-After you cloned the repository and installed Python, you need to create an evironment for it.
-I would recommend loading the repository in an IDE like PyCharm so that you can create an environment in the IDE and it is possible to run pip commands in the terminal.
-This also comes in handy when changing commands in different files, which can be easily done in PyCharm as well.

-You can thus install the libraries that were used from `requirements.txt` like so:
+Make sure you have a version of Anaconda installed as well, I used Anaconda3.
+To create the environment, open up an Anaconda prompt, cd into the directory where you cloned the repository and run the following command:
 ```
-pip install -r /path/to/requirements.txt
+conda env create environment.yml
 ```
 After installing the requirements, modify the `local_config.yaml` file such that the roots to the directory where the SPOT data is stored and the directory where you want the results to be stored on your own machine are in there.

 Finally, to run the pipelines, you can open an Anaconda prompt and activate the environment,
 ```
-conda activate 'name of the environment'
+conda activate 'ResampledLDA'
 ```
-cd to the directory in which the `.py` files to run the pipelines are located, and run the following command to run the resampled LDA pipeline on all the data:
+cd to the directory of the repository, and run the following command to run the resampled LDA pipeline on all the data:
  ```
  python Main_pipeline.py spot_single
  ```